 And yes, you can also check the current date and time.

+Amsterdam and the rest of the Netherlands uses the Euro as its currency.
 We’ll show you the best places in Amsterdam to exchange your pounds, dollars, and other foreign money into euros.

 Also: currency changing pitfalls to avoid.